Now accepting new patients — call 212-328-1180

 Recovery that helps you train harder, compete longer, and stay durable.
 Elite performance is not only about power and conditioning.
 It is also about how efficiently your body recovers, how well your nervous system handles stress, and how freely you can move and breathe under load.

-CST is a gentle, hands-on modality often added to an integrated performance plan alongside strength work, mobility, sports medicine, physiotherapy, and high-quality sleep.
+Craniosacral Therapy (CST) is a gentle, hands-on modality often added to an integrated performance plan alongside strength work, mobility, sports medicine, physiotherapy, and high-quality sleep.
+It is complementary care, not a replacement for medical or rehabilitation treatment.

 Reset